KennyMwendwaX/go-frameworks-crud/README.md

 # Go RESTful CRUD Application

 This is a simple CRUD (Create, Read, Update, Delete) application written in Go, showcasing different routers and frameworks.
-The application allows you to manage user data using various web frameworks and routers.
+The application allows you to perform operation on user data using various web frameworks and routers, including Chi, Echo, Gin, HttpRouter, Mux, and the standard net/http package.

 ## Project Overview

-The project follows a modular structure with separate packages for routers, handlers, models, and database connectivity.
+The project follows the standard Go project layout and naming conventions, providing a clean and modular structure:

+- `cmd/`: Contains the main application entry point (`main.go`).
+This is where the main application logic resides.
+- `internal/`: Contains internal packages and modules that are specific to this application.
+These packages are not intended to be imported by external packages.
+  - `config/`: Handles application configuration, such as database configuration (`db.go`).
+  - `db/`: Handles database connectivity (`postgres.go`).
+  - `models/`: Defines application data models (`user.go`).
+  - `migrate/`: Contains scripts for database migrations (`main.go`).
+  - `routers/`: Contains router implementations (`chi_router.go`, `echo_router.go`, etc.).
-- `handlers`: Contains handler functions for each CRUD operation using different routers.
+  - `handlers/`: Contains handler functions for each CRUD operation (`chi_handler.go`, `echo_handler.go`, etc.).
-- `models`: Defines the data structure for the User entity.
-- `routers`: Implements routers using various Go web frameworks, including Chi, Mux, HttpRouter, Standard net/http, Echo, and Gin.
-- `db`: Manages database connectivity.
-- `migrate`: Manages database schema migration.

 ## Getting Started